-However, a relationship between these measures and these two types of flexible behavior remains to be established, as the previous task design did not require animals to generalize in novel conditions.
+However, a relationship between these measures and these two types of flexible behavior remains to be established, as previous studies did not require animals to generalize in novel conditions.
 This project stands to make crucial advancements over our earlier work by introducing a task that requires both types of behavioral flexibility on separate trials.
-Together with these theoretical tools, this project will be the first to implicate the geometry of neural representations in behavioral flexibility, potentially revealing a new and important population-level neural coding scheme [3, 27–29].
+Together with these theoretical tools, this project promises to be the first to demonstrate the role of the geometry of neural representations in behavioral flexibility, potentially revealing a new and important population-level neural coding scheme [3, 27–29].
 My hypothesis that Type 1 flexibility correlates with SD, and Type 2 flexibility correlates with CCGP in these brain areas is summarized in Fig. 1.

 Potential Impact: This project will contribute to the field in three important ways.
 1) This will be the first study to show specific evidence connecting the geometry of neural representations to the performance of Type 1 and Type 2 behavioral flexibility.
 Focusing on the geometry of representations contrasts with dominant approaches in neuroscience that have only examined the content of variables being represented.
-While my hypothesis posits that these types of behavioral flexibility are inherently dependent on the geometry of neural representations, these are by no means the only behaviors for which geometric format might play an essential role.
-Demonstrating the importance of geometric format for complex behavior will open the field to further investigations into coding schemes of this kind.
+While my hypothesis posits that these types of behavioral flexibility are inherently dependent on the geometry of neural representations, these are by no means the only behaviors for which geometry might play an essential role.
+Demonstrating the importance of geometry of representations for complex behavior will open the field to further investigations into coding schemes of this kind.
 2) This study represents a unique neurobiological application of the recent advances in machine-learning and theories of neural computation.
 In machine-learning, generalization is assessed by testing a network’s classification performance using samples that are different in some important respect from the training samples.
 By employing a symmetric task-design with novel stimuli, I will be able to apply this definition to the analysis of my neural data, training a network on some experimental conditions and testing its classification performance on other experimental conditions.
 By correlating this cross-condition generalization performance with behavioral generalization, this project has the potential to reveal an important computational mechanism behind the generation of flexible behavior in novel situations.
 3) By performing high channel-count recordings from two different brain areas simultaneously, I will be able to compare the time-dependent correlations between geometric format and behavioral performance in these areas.
 This will provide a new approach to delineate the function of different brain areas, paving the way for development of future treatments for neuropsychiatric illness.

 APPROACH: